 Meegan Hefford’s death certificate lists the previously undiagnosed condition, called urea cycle disorder, as a cause of death, Perth Now reported Saturday, along with “intake of bodybuilding supplements.”

-According to news reports, Hefford’s mother said the healthy and fit 25-year-old had “ramped up her gym sessions and gone on a strict diet earlier this year.”
+According to news reports, Hefford’s mother said the healthy and fit 25-year-old had “ramped up her gym sessions and gone on a strict diet.”
 While attending college and working part-time at a hospital, Hefford would sometimes go to the gym twice a day.

 Her mother also said she found “half a dozen containers” of protein supplements in Hefford’s kitchen, along with a detailed diet plan including protein-rich foods like lean meat and egg whites.

 Hefford was found unconscious and rushed to the hospital on June 19, 2017, and was reported brain dead on June 22.
 It took two days for doctors to discover she had a urea cycle disorder, but she had reportedly complained about feeling lethargic and “weird” earlier in the month.
 Her mother said she’d worried about Hefford “doing too much at the gym,” and had warned her to slow down.

 Urea cycle disorder is an umbrella term for a family of rare genetic disorders that affect about one in 35,000 people in the United States, says Nicholas Ah Mew, MD, director of the Inherited Metabolic Disorders Program at Children’s National Health System’s Rare Disease Institute.
 (Dr. Ah Mew was not involved in Hefford’s case.)